ndom91/briefkasten-docs/docs/docs/self-hosting.md

 The OAuth credentials can be acquired through the instructions on the [NextAuth.js](https://next-auth.js.org/providers/github) site.
 Don't forget to set the provider `clientId`/`secret` of your choice (i.e. `GITHUB_ID`/`GITHUB_SECRET`).

 Finally, if you've opted into providing an object storage provider for bookmark images, the application is currently setup to use [Supabase](https://supabase.io) only.
 Therefore, you can pass your secrets as `SUPABASE_URL` and `SUPABASE_KEY`.
 Make sure to use the service account key which has `write` rights.
+More details [below](#object-storage) for using a different object storage provider.

-:::tip
+:::tip Tip
-The image uploading/saving functionality will be skipped over entirely if you do not pass a `SUPABASE_URL` environment variable.
+The image uploading functionality will be skipped over entirely if you do not pass a `SUPABASE_URL` environment variable.
+No other action is necessary.
 :::

 ### Database